OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 Our blazor application's basic structure is finished.
 Now we are ready to create the page that will get the Orchard Core CMS content item and will render in Blazor app.

-- Let's create new folder `Pages` and Add a home page.
+- Let's create new folder `Pages` and add a home page.
 To add home page, Add New Item -> Razor Component -> `Home.razor`
 - Also create Content Page `Content.razor`.
-Replace the page content with following.
+Replace the page content with following code:

 === "Home.razor"